fif911/django_rest_api_example/README.md

 --rm to remove container after running command just to save local space

-docker build .
+docker build . # rebuild the image and re run all the steps in our docker file

-dcoker-compose up
+docker-compose up --build # --build will rebuild the project (seems to be the same as docker build . )
+# sometimes needed to apply changes
 docker-compose down

 docker-compose